scrabbletank/farhome-rules/rulesdoc.md

 You may cast the illusion over a cliff or gap, for example creating a bridge over a ravine.
 A creature that passes through your illusion and falls makes a Willpower save against your spellcasting roll.
 On failure they rationalize a reason for the outcome.
 Similarly you may create an illusion of something inside the space (e.g. creating an illusion of a tower in a flat meadow), with the creature making a Willpower save when attempting to interact with it.

-A creature attempting to perceive the illusion must make a perception check against your spellcasting, on success they see the illusion for what it is.
+A creature attempting to perceive the illusion must make a perception challenge against your spellcasting, on success they see the illusion for what it is.

 For every level cast above 5th you may extend the illusory space by another 10x10x10 cube.